Kentucky Route 70: Kentucky Route 70 Bypass (Cave City)

 Kentucky Route 70 Bypass was a supplemental bypass route in Cave City, Kentucky.
-The route encompasses the first 0.819 mi of KY 90 (Happy Valley Road), and US 31W from the KY 90 junction to the KY 70 junction in downtown Cave City.
-Although the route was known as KY 70 Bypass, by the mid 2000s, it was only signed as a trailblazer sign along the two specified routes.
+The route encompassed the first 0.819 mi of KY 90 (Happy Valley Road), and US 31W from the KY 90 junction to the KY 70 junction in downtown Cave City.
+Although the route was known as KY 70 Bypass, by the mid-2000s, it was only signed as a trailblazer sign along the two specified routes.

 Kentucky Route 70 Business (Liberty)

 Kentucky Route 70 Business (KY 70 Bus.) is a business route of KY 70 in Liberty, Kentucky.
 It accounts with the old KY 70 alignment in downtown Liberty.
 It was formed after KY 70 was rerouted to a new junction with US 127].
 The business route starts just west of Liberty, and it goes through downtown to end at the intersection with US 127 and the re-routed regular KY 70, which resumes after the intersection.
 The regular alignment of KY 70 was rerouted to a new intersection with US 127, then it gets co-joined with US 127 north to re-join the original route of KY 70 near downtown Liberty.